ebuilderCCO/DDC-SDK-Public/android/README.md

 ```

 ### Content Provider configuration
-The SDK is using Content Provider to manage access to locally stored data.
-For more on Content Providers and their advantages see android documentation [https://developer.android.com/guide/topics/providers/content-providers](https://developer.android.com/guide/topics/providers/content-providers)
+The SDK is using **Content Providers** to manage access to locally stored data.
+For more on Content Providers and their advantages see the [Android documentation](https://developer.android.com/guide/topics/providers/content-providers).

 The host app is required to specify a unique app content uri.
-DDC reads this value as the attribute *data_content_provider_authority* that can be configured in *build.gradle*
+DDC reads this value as the attribute **data_content_provider_authority** that can be configured in *build.gradle*

 ```groovy
 android {